Take calculated risks. That is quite different from being rash. – George S. Patton

 - [Minimal] The third party has access to minimally sensitive data such as internal business white pages or training information.
 There would be minimal impact to the business if the data was compromised

 - [Moderate] The third party has access to moderately sensitive data such as company proprietary information.
-There would be moderate impact to the business if the data was compromised
+There would be a moderate impact to the business if the data was compromised

 - [Significant] The third party has access to highly sensitive information such as regulated data or confidential company information.
 There would be a significant impact to the business if the data was compromised